WhatAboutMyStar/SCAAE/README.md

 # SCAAE
  Submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022)
- - Discovering Dynamic Functional Brain Networks via Spatial and Channel-wise Attention [arxiv:2205.09576](https://arxiv.org/abs/2205.09576) (The work is now **reject** by NeurIPS and do not intend to resubmit to other conferencese.
+ - Discovering Dynamic Functional Brain Networks via Spatial and Channel-wise Attention [arxiv:2205.09576](https://arxiv.org/abs/2205.09576) (The work is now **reject** by NeurIPS and do not intend to resubmit to other conferences.
 Extended work will be submitted to Neuroimage for publication.)

 ## Download Training Data
 A simple way to download part of ADHD-200 datasets is to use nilearn.
 These data can be used as training data.